Gawler House Prices | Monthly & Annual Market Data

 8. How does the Gawler market compare to broader Adelaide?

-The Gawler district median of $790,200 (May 2026) represents strong relative value within the broader Adelaide market, where 3-bedroom homes in the $650,000–$750,000 range on established allotments are increasingly rare closer to the city.
+The Gawler district median of $777,500 (June 2026) represents strong relative value within the broader Adelaide market — buyers priced out of Salisbury, Elizabeth or Golden Grove are increasingly looking north, where 3-bedroom homes in the $650,000–$750,000 range on established allotments remain available at a price point increasingly rare closer to the city.

 9. Why does the Gawler median house price change so much month to month?

-The Gawler district records relatively low monthly sales volumes — typically 25–50 confirmed sales per month across the broader district.
-At this sample size, a small number of premium or atypical sales can shift the median by $30,000–$80,000 in either direction without any actual change in property values across the district.
+The Gawler district records 20–50 confirmed sales per month.
+At this sample size, a small number of premium or atypical sales can shift the median by $30,000–$80,000 without any actual change in broad property values across the district — the 3-bedroom median and the price band distribution are always the more reliable read than the headline figure alone.

 10. What is the difference between the Gawler district median and a suburb median?